 Jones’s project has been to distort reality.
 At the trial, we saw it in action.

 There was the time Jones’s lawyer flipped off the prosecution and then had to apologize, or the time Jones confronted HuffPost journalist Sebastian Murdock by calling him an actor and a “pirate.”
-Or the time Jones left the courtroom to do an Infowars segment in which he suggested Heslin was doing “an act” or might be mentally disabled — during Heslin’s testimony.
+Or the time Jones left the courtroom to do an Infowars segment in which he suggested Heslin was doing “an act” or might have a mental disability — during Heslin’s testimony.
 Throughout the trial, the case’s presiding judge, Travis County District Judge Maya Guerra Gamble, had to instruct Jones and his defense team to obey basic courtroom rules, such as arriving to court on time and, in particular, no gum-chewing.
-At one point, Jones showed up wearing a piece of tape over his mouth in an apparent attempt to protest the First Amendment.
+At one point, Jones showed up wearing a piece of tape over his mouth in an apparent protest over his First Amendment rights.

 Then there was the moment the plaintiffs showed a video of an Infowars segment in which Jones depicted Gamble as “working with pedophiles,” before showing her image, superimposed on a statue of blind justice, being set on fire.